martindale/toshi/README.md

 Toshi parses `config/toshi.yml` according to its current environment (determined by the `TOSHI_ENV` environment variable).
 Toshi will default to the `development` environment if one isn't specified and the `test` environment during rspec tests.

+Toshi will use the `config/toshi.yml.example` file if the `config/toshi.yml` file does not exist.

 ## Testing

 You can run the test suite for Toshi as follows: